wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ##### Translation, scaling (zoom) and rotation

 CNNs have built-in invariance to small translations, scaling and rotations.
 The training doesn't contain such mutations, so we will add those.
 In this project we implement rotation.
+To demonstrate visually what rotation means, here I have picked one random image:

+![alt text][image10]

+Each image from the training set has been rotated like this resulting in a 3x wider training set:

+* The size of the new, augmented training set is 104,397.

 ### Model Architecture (Deep Learning model)